Need an EPC in Stonebridge?

 More Info

-As From April 2020, all existing rented properties must have a valid Energy Performance Certificate.
+As From April 2020, all existing rented properties should have a valid Energy Performance Certificate.
 Previous to that date an Energy Performance Certificate was only required on new rentals.
 Penalties and fees may be issued by the local authority for violation of this.

 What Is The Minimum Rating For A Rental Property